-The rationale for conducting this review is to update and enhance the evidence and guidance used to inform the 2015 Overview of yoga (4).
-That is, to identify whether any high-quality studies have been published that were not included in the 2015 review and to address the evidence gaps noted.
-This is to ensure recommendations relating to the appropriate use of yoga remain relevant and up to date.
+The rationale for conducting this review is to update and enhance the evidence and guidance used to inform the 2015 Overview of Tai Chi (4).
+That is, to identify whether any high-quality studies have been published since, or were not included in, the 2015 review, and address the evidence gaps noted.
+This is to ensure recommendations relating to the use of Tai Chi remain relevant and up to date.